NAEA Position Statement on Professional Development

 May 16, 2019

-NAEA asserts that meaningful, rigorous professional development, targeted toward the visual arts and visual arts education, are essential to the lifelong learning of visual art educators.
+NAEA asserts that meaningful, rigorous professional development, targeted toward the visual arts and visual arts education, is essential to the lifelong learning of visual art educators.
 NAEA believes all visual art educators should have equal access to ongoing professional development appropriate to their role.

 NAEA supports opportunities for building enriched relationships between theory and practice.
 Examples of professional development opportunities include: studio practices; engagement with contemporary and traditional art forms; curriculum design and instructional methods; leadership development, emerging and ever-changing technologies and their relation to art and education; and theories related to lifelong learning, cognition, and human development.